vikingeducation/project_danebook/README.md

 ###Paperclip and S3 photo storage

 Paperclip in conjunction with S3 is utilized to manage the photo upload.
 Each photo is saved in 4 different forms, thumb size, medium size, large size, and the original.

+###AJAX
+JS erb and jQuery handle most of the AJAX updates.
+PostgreSQL is the single source of truth for all data.
+The front-end calls for updates and manages page updates using promises.